-1.2 ReGeneration.ca
+1.2 Product care.org

-ReGeneration is Product Care's consumer facing brand.
-Regeneration was developed to be more intuitive and engaging to consumers.
-The principal tool of the ReGeneration communications platform is the website (www.ReGeneration.ca) which hosts consumer information such as the nearest collection site, promotional and educational information, and documents relevant to program partners.
+Product Care's website was developed to be intuitive and engaging for consumers.
+The website hosts consumer information such as the nearest collection site, promotional and educational information, and documents relevant to program partners.

 1.3 Program Costs